- View Full Image in Library of Congress Geography and Map Division Washington, D.C. 20540-4650 dcu

-Letter to Charles Wadsworth from Elihu Wadsworth, a member of the 16th Regiment, U. S. Colored Troops, February 1864View Full Text in Tennessee State Library and Archives
+Letter to Charles Wadsworth from Elihu Wadsworth, a member of the 16th Regiment, U. S. Colored Troops, February 1864View Full Item in Tennessee State Library and Archives

 Elihu Wadsworth was a member of the Company B, 16th Regiment, U. S. Colored Troops.

 - Jervis, JohnView Full Item in Howard County Historical Society

 Deed of manumission dated May 4, 1864 by John Jervis of Howard County, Maryland for his Negro slave named William H. Little, also known as William H. Nelson.
 Witnessed by Geo.
 (George) Bond and Charle…

 - View Full Item in Georgia Historical Society

 This collection consists of two bills of sale for slaves, one woman and one man, sold by Charlton Way to Wallace Cumming.
 These sales occurred after the Emancipation Proclamation of 1863; Way sold the…